U.S. Clinical Trial

 Looking for a new way to manage your Rheumatoid Arthritis (RA) symptoms?

-If so, consider joining the SBT777101-01 U.S. clinical trial researching a cell therapy that may provide a new option for people with RA.
+If so, consider joining the Regulate-RA U.S. clinical trial researching a cell therapy that may provide a new option for people with RA.

 Find a clinic near you!